qian-liu/off_line_SNN/README.md

 # off_line_SNN
 off-line training of SNN in Matlab and SNN testing in PyNN lauguage (still under tidy-up).
+The first version of SNN trainig is written in Matlab, which is a modification of the DeepLearnToolbox (https://github.com/rasmusbergpalm/DeepLearnToolbox).

 ## Usage of Matlab_PAF
 1. in your command window go to the dir Matlab_PAF